Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 <img src="./media/image4.png" height="200" />

-You could simply search for ‘metagenome’ or something more specific like ‘coral metagenome’, ‘alkali sediment metagenome’; use your imagination!
+At the NCBI website you could simply search for ‘metagenome’ or something more specific like ‘coral metagenome’, ‘alkali sediment metagenome’; use your imagination!
 Then choose a specific DNA sequence from this metagenome/genome to work on, from among those returned by the search.
 You might need to use some